 In this case, one can consider so called \emph{toric} models of $X$ over $S$ (see Definition~\ref{def:toric-model}).
-As it turns out, regular proper toric models of $X$ over $S$ are in bijection with regular, complete SCR polyhedral complexes $\Pi$ in $N_{\R}$ having recession fan equal to $\Sigma$ (we refer to Section \ref{sec:toric-schemes} for details).
+As it turns out, regular proper toric models of $X$ over $S$ are in bijection with regular, complete, strongly convex, rational polyhedral complexes $\Pi$ in $N_{\R}$ having recession fan equal to $\Sigma$ (we refer to Section \ref{sec:toric-schemes} for details).
 From now on, we will abbreviate \emph{strongly convex, rational} with "SCR".
 Given such a toric model $\X_{\Pi}$ corresponding to a SCR polyhedral complex $\Pi$, the special fiber $\X_{\Pi,s}$ is then a union of toric varieties glued in a way which is dictated by the combinatorics of the complex $\Pi$.
-Moreover, consider $c(\Pi) \subseteq N_{\R} \oplus \R_{\geq 0}$, the \emph{cone of} $\Pi$.
-This defines a rational polyhedral fan in $N_{\R} \oplus \R_{\geq 0}$, whose cones correspond (in order reversing correspondence) to toric orbits.
+Moreover, consider $c(\Pi)$ in $N_{\R} \oplus \R_{\geq 0}$, the \emph{cone of} $\Pi$.
+This defines a rational polyhedral fan in $N_{\R} \oplus \R_{\geq 0}$, whose cones correspond (in order reversing correspondence) to torus orbits.
 We denote by $V(\sigma)$ the Zariski closure of the torus orbit corresponding to a cone $\sigma \in c(\Pi)$.
 If $\sigma \subseteq N_{\R} \times \{0\}$, then $V(\sigma)$ is a horizontal cycle, i.e. the structure morphism $V(\sigma) \to \S$ is dominant.
 Otherwise, it is vertical, i.e. it is contained in the special fibre.

-An equivariant map of toric models then corresponds to a map between SCR polyhedral complexes.
+As we will see, an equivariant map of toric models corresponds to a map between SCR polyhedral complexes.